vitogit/sorter/readme.md

   - buy tickets
   - buy 2 bags

+#### Default hashtags

+- read-later: something that you want to read later
+- bookmark: articles or internet links
+- tip: something intersting that you found
+- goal: maybe a long term goal with a lot of actions and sub goals
+- action: something that you have to do, some task, call, etc
+- idea: ideas to develop in the future
+- p1, p2, p3: add priority to your tasks so then you can filter important tasks

 #### Filter by hashtags or words to just focus on what you need

 ##### SmartTags: they are a special kind of hashtag with buildin functionality: